 Dr CHRISTEL DANIEL

-    Deputy director of the Data and Digital Innovations Departement at Assistance Publique – Hôpitaux de Paris (AP-HP)
+Deputy Director of the Data and Digital Innovations Department at Assistance Publique – Hôpitaux de Paris (AP-HP)

 Scientific Director of Real World Evidence, Janssen Scientific Director, Janssen Clinical Innovation Patient Data for Research (JCI-PDR), Janssen Pharm R&D.

 Nigel Hughes has a thirty-five year career spanning the NHS in the UK (16 years), NGOs and patient organisations (10 years) and within the pharmaceutical industry (17 years).
 He has worked clinically in HIV and viral hepatitis, liver disease, and in sales & marketing, medical affairs, market access and health economics, R&D, precision medicine, advanced diagnostics, health IT and Real World Data/Real World Medicine.
 His experience covers clinical, education, as an advisor, consulting, communications and lobbying over the years.
 He is currently the Project Lead for the IMI2 European Health Data & Evidence Network (EHDEN), and was Platform Co-Lead for the IMI1 European Medical Information Framework (EMIF), as well as consulting on numerous projects and programmes in the domain of RWD/RWE.